juriranieri/rudolf_the_pigheaded_assistant/README.md

 Go to **System Settings > Privacy & Security > Accessibility** and add your terminal application (e.g., Terminal, iTerm2, VS Code) to the list of allowed applications.

+## ⚠️ Known Issues

+### PyTorch/NumPy Version Mismatch

+You may see a `UserWarning` from PyTorch about a NumPy version mismatch.
+This is because `EfficientWord-Net` requires an older version of NumPy than the one PyTorch was built with.
+This is a known issue and can be safely ignored.

 ## 📁 Project Structure

 ```